nayumii/stellar-horizons/readme.md

 # Stellar Horrizon

-Stellar Horizons is a comprehensive Factorio modpack inspired by Laurence Plays' Planetary Pioneers series.
-It brings together a lot of currently playable planet mod, with plans to add more in the future—always prioritizing save compatibility.
+Stellar Horizons is the official all-in-one Factorio modpack inspired by Laurence Plays' Planetary Pioneers series.
+It brings together a wide selection of currently playable planet mods, with plans to add more in the future—always prioritizing save compatibility.
+This modpack is designed to slow down the early game and significantly extend the endgame, offering a deeper and more challenging Factorio experience.

-This modpack enhances the challenge and depth of gameplay by integrating a wide selection of additional mods, offering new mechanics, quality-of-life improvements, and expanded content for a richer Factorio experience.
+To achieve this, Stellar Horizons integrates numerous additional mods, including difficulty enhancers like Rampant, while also providing tools and quality-of-life improvements such as Rampant Arsenal to help you along the way.
+Some mods are optional and can be removed if they are too heavy on UPS or do not fit your playstyle—be sure to check the optional mods, and remember that some must be installed in SH core for full functionality.

-Added severals mods on top of the modpack to make it harder like rampant, but you have rampant arsenal and other mods to help you!
+This is the first version of the modpack.
+While I may not have a lot of time to maintain it, I will review merge requests and do my best to fix any bugs that arise.
+Community feedback and contributions are welcome!

 ## Current Mods